Merkel empathizes with struggling culture sector | DW | 28.04.2021

-After artists and culture workers expressed their COVID-related frustrations to Angela Merkel, the chancellor promised that culture would be included in any reopening steps.
+After artists and other people working in the culture sector expressed their COVID-related frustrations to Angela Merkel, the chancellor promised that the industry would be included in any reopening steps.

 Following a year of near-permanent lockdown, Germany's once-flourishing culture industry is in despair.
 Some in the sector were able to voice their struggles directly to Chancellor Angela Merkel via a "Citizens' Dialogue" event held online on Tuesday.